 The whole idea behind our Smart Q&A is to present the user with a fast and convenient interview process to collect the required information about the insured without the burden of asking too many and especially not relevant questions.

-So, for example, if designed correctly, Appulate wouldn’t be asking about a number of beds if the insured is a gas station.
+So, for example, if designed correctly, Appulate wouldn’t be asking about the number of beds if the insured is a gas station.
 It would only ask such a question if the insured is a hospital.

 Aside from being dynamic as described above, questions in Appulate can be designated to be required/non-required, as well as have data validation rules and data lookups associated with them.